-Oh.. and by the way, if you are interested in owning one of these, they are not expensive and his customer service is off the charts good.
+Oh.. and by the way, if you are interested in owning one of these, they are not expensive.

-I just sat it right on the grate, the side that had the burners OFF and next to some holes in the side of the grill where it could get a little air.
+Just sit it right on the grate, the side that had the burners OFF and preferably next to some holes in the side of the grill where it can get a little air.
 Like any other burning thing, it has to have a little oxygen to keep it going.

 Place the chicken on the side of the grill that has the burners OFF.
 You can put the chicken fairly close together to conserve space as long as there is just a little bit of air space between them to allow the smoke to get to everything.